BeeFarmer/git-repo-searcher/README.md

   return
 }
 ```
-* import enzyme and jest as the testing tool for code coverage
+* import Enzyme and Jest as the testing tool for code coverage
 ```javascript
 describe('RepoListCard Component', () => {
   let wrapper